AI & Technology

 Neural language models (2015–present)

 Neural networks — specifically RNNs, LSTMs, and more recently Transformer architectures — work totally differently.
-They don't just count word frequencies; they learn what words actually mean in relation to each other.
+They don't just count word frequencies.
+They learn what words actually mean in relation to each other.

-Modern keyboards like CleverType use neural architectures for the base prediction layer, then layer personalized fine-tuning on top.
+Nevertheless, Modern keyboards like CleverType use neural architectures for the base prediction layer, then layer personalized fine-tuning on top.
 So suggestions end up being both semantically sensible and stylistically matched to how you actually write.

 CleverType: How a Personalized AI Keyboard Actually Adapts to You